Zren/OpenUserJS.org/STYLEGUIDE.md

 ### Declarations
 - Variables MUST be declared with a `var`.
 - Variables SHOULD be declared as near to their use as possible.
-Keep in mind that variables get hoisted to the top of the current scope
+Keep in mind that variables get added to the scope of the function where they were declared.
 - Variables MUST be declared exactly once per scope.
 - Constants MUST be declared with a `var` keyword.
 Do not use `const`.
 - Regular expressions SHOULD use the literal form wherever possible: `/foobar/g`.
 Use the RegExp constructor only when you need a dynamic match: `new RegExp('foo' + name + 'bar', 'g')`